paulissoft/sync-datamodeler-config/README.md

-# Oracle SQL Developer Data Modeler configuration
+# Synchronize the Oracle SQL Developer Data Modeler configuration

 A project to share Oracle SQL Datamodeler settings and scripts.
 Oracle SQL Developer Data Modeler has several global configuration items like: